 Join Other Online Communities and Be an Active Member

-The whole intention of using social media is to reach more people and engage with them so as to increase your brand’s popularity and sell more.
+The whole intention of using social media is to reach more people and engage with them to increase your brand’s popularity and sell more.
 The more you engage your audience, the more they will feel like part of your brand.
 Therefore, ask your audience for their suggestions, opinions, and ideas.
 You can use polls, quizzes, and conversational content.
-By engaging with your audience, you’ll be able to build a large community.
+By engaging with your audience, you’ll be able to build a large social media community.
 Also, join in on other third-party conversations to reach more people.

 Groups are great for marketing, especially from a business point of view because they allow you to interact with a highly targeted audience.
 People join Groups only if they have a specific need, and they expect people in that group to fulfill that need.
 With Groups, you can increase your awareness about what your customers want.
 Share useful content, answer questions, give advice and ask questions.